little-world/rust-course/src/11-string-processing.md

 Strings in Rust are more complex than in many languages due to UTF-8 encoding guarantees, ownership semantics, and platform interoperability requirements. `String` is a heap-allocated, growable UTF-8 string, while `&str` is an immutable view into UTF-8 data.
 Understanding the type system, encoding rules, and zero-copy techniques is essential for writing efficient text processing code.

-This chapter explores patterns for working with strings that experienced Rust programmers use to build high-performance systems.
  The key insight is that string type selection, allocation strategy, and understanding UTF-8's variable-length encoding dramatically impact both correctness and performance.